jamesramsay/hercule/README.md

 1. `url` - A relative url from the input being processed.
 2. `source` - The absolute source url of the url being resolved.
-3. `placeholder` - The transclusion link that was resolved to the url.

 __Returns__